zeitgeistpm/documentation/docs/learn/using-zeitgeist-markets.md

 ### Disputes

-When a report is submitted (by the oracle or a stand-in), the market is not resolved for a certain window of time called the _dispute period_.
-During this period of time, other users can submit a _dispute_ if they believe that the report is incorrect.
+When a report is submitted (by the oracle or an [outsider](./using-zeitgeist-markets.md)), the market is not resolved for a certain window of time called the _dispute period_.
+During this period of time, any user can submit a _dispute_ if they believe that the report is incorrect.
 To do so, they stake a certain amount of ZTG, the _dispute bond_ and report the outcome they believe to be correct (the _suggestion_).